-\begin{remark} \begin{itemize} \item[$(i)$] All the reverse implications does not hold true in general.
-Indeed, almost all the counter-examples are well-known (see \cite{CM-Book,Lara-9,NP-2006}), and its remains to show an example of a strongly star quasiconvex function without being neither (strongly) quasiconvex not (strongly) quasar-convex, this will be given in Example \ref{4:leaf} (below).
+\begin{remark} \begin{itemize} \item[$(i)$] All the reverse implications do not hold true in general.
+Indeed, almost all the counter-examples are well-known (see \cite{CM-Book,Lara-9,NP-2006}), and it remains to show an example of a strongly star quasiconvex function which is neither (strongly) quasiconvex nor (strongly) quasar-convex.
+This will be given in Example \ref{4:leaf} (below).